 - Grandparent Visitation, which offers grandparents an opportunity to support and remain involved in the lives of their grandchildren especially following a parental separation.

-If you would like further information, or if you are involved in a dispute please contact our mediation service by telephone on 01-847 7804 or email firstname.lastname@example.org
+If you would like further information on availing of our mediation services, or if you are involved in a dispute please contact us by telephone on 01-847 7804 or email firstname.lastname@example.org

 What is Mediation?

 Mediation is a is a voluntary process by which parties in a dispute mutually agree to meet with a professional, impartial mediator who facilitates parties to explore ways in which their dispute might be resolved and work together to determine the outcome.

 The main role of a mediator is to be impartial, treat all parties fairly and manage the mediation process.
 They facilitate parties to communicate effectively and consider the issues with a view of parties mutually agreeing the outcome to the mediation.
 All mediators are governed by the Mediation Act 2017.
 In addition, our mediators are bound by the Mediators Institute of Irelands (MII) Code of Ethics and Practice, of which they are all members.